danrobinson94/Gordle/README.md

 If you've guessed a word before, you won't be allowed to guess it again, to keep you from wasting guesses.

-If you guess a word not in the game's dictionary, you will another try.
+If you guess a word not in the game's dictionary, you get to keep trying.

 After 6 unsuccessful attempts you lose and the game will close automatically.